 The initiative will involve taking over both publicly and privately owned agricultural, forest, and pasture lands, likely leading to economic displacement.
 Consequently, this RAP Addendum encompasses an Economic Displacement Strategy.
 Nonetheless, in line with international development guidelines, enhancing the long-term resilience and adaptability of livelihoods for PASs and PAHs/PAPs are prioritized.
-Thus, a Livelihood Restoration Plan (LRP) is developed and explained in this section to rehabilitate livelihood activities and ensure the sustainability of the PAHs' livelihoods.
+Thus, within this RAP Addendum, a Livelihood Restoration Plan (LRP) may be developed to rehabilitate livelihood activities and ensure the sustainability of the PAHs' livelihoods.

-&lt;sup>13 Demands of PAPs that would come after the RAP information meetings.
+11 Demands of PAPs that would come after the RAP information meetings